mirucon/required-ja/required.md

 ## Child themes

-*   Child themes must introduce more than minor changes (such as new fonts/colours) to the parent theme to be accepted
+*   Child themes must include more than minor changes (such as font and colour changes) to the parent theme to be accepted.
+To make it easier on the reviewer, make sure you describe what modifications/features you did on top of the parent theme (in a ticket comment).

 ## Accessibility